theraot/Theraot/readme.md

   - I will not include backports of Reactive Extensions or any other code not in the BCL, but I may provide similar functionality.
   - I have no intention to backport GUI libraries.
   - I cannot modify EventHandler<T> to remove the generic contraint that's present in .NET prior .NET 4.5.
 For workaround see below.
+  - I cannot modify OperationCanceledException to add support to CancellationToken.
+For workaround see below.

 This features are not planned to be added or improved: